ResearchComputing/Documentation/docs/gateways/jupyterhub.md

   * __Python 3 (idp)__: Python3 notebook (Intel Python distribution)
   * __Bash__: BASH notebook
   * __R__: R notebook

+ #### For users who prefer the "old school" classic Jupyter interface in favor of JupyterLab

+You can access the Jupyter classic view by [Insert text here].

 ### Step 3: Open a notebook